nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013173355/README.md

-# the process of enumerating a target
+# enumeration - the process of enumerating a target

 - concept of `the process of enumerating a target`